 - The Canada Science and Technology Museum offers free admission between 4:00 p.m. and 5:00 p.m. daily.
 A visit to the Museum will allow the visitor to push buttons, turn dials, and pull levers to experience science and technology first-hand, as you discover artifact-rich exhibits featuring marine and land transportation, astronomy, communications, space, domestic technology and computer technology.

-- The Currency Museum of the Bank of Canada offers free admission at all times.
+- The Bank of Canada Museum offers free admission at all times.
 The museum displays Canadian notes, coins, and tokens, as well as currency and money artifacts from other countries. *Due to renovations of the Bank of Canada’s head office facility, the Bank of Canada Museum will be closed until July 2016.

 - Visit the Royal Canadian Mint.
 Have you ever wondered how coins are made?
 Find out at the Royal Canadian Mint, Canada’s national mint, on historic Sussex Drive.
 Founded as a branch of the British Royal Mint in 1908, the Mint produces circulation coins for Canada and other countries, as well as commemorative coins sold worldwide.
 Since 1976, Canadian and foreign circulation coinage has been produced at the Royal Canadian Mint’s production plant in Winnipeg, Manitoba.
 Admission is $6 per adult ($4.50 on weekends); $3 per child 5-17 ($2.25 on weekends); $5 per senior 65 and over ($3.75 on weekends); $15 per family (2 adults, 4 children; $11.25 on weekends).
 Children 4 and under are free.